tpitale/tpitale.github.io/_posts/2014-02-01-january-recap.md

 ### Writing ###

 I've always wanted to write more.
 And while I wasn't as bold to say I would write every day, I did decide I wanted to make it easier to write.
 My system was to reduce my backlog of blog posts I've been collecting in Evernote.
-I plan to finish these regulary.
+I plan to finish these regularly.

-In addition, I started GrowingDevs in 2013 with the help of a few friends.
+Also, I started GrowingDevs in 2013 with the help of a few friends.
 This month, I posted our fourth article.
 I'm hoping that the site as a whole will keep to a monthly posting schedule.
 So, if you have something you would like to share, please send me a message, or just a PR!
-I'll be very excited to help anyone interested in getting started.
+I am excited to help anyone interested in getting started.

 Lastly, my ideas for a book also continue to evolve, but that is not yet an active goal.
 The system is little work at a time to continue to develop these ideas, ask friends, and fill out outlines and research notes.